-\\ Roof and roof element replacement with new/different material is subject to Minor Review unless the replacement material is not consistent with the Roof Policy; then would be subject to Major Review.
+^{} Roof and roof element replacement with new/different material is subject to Minor Review unless the replacement material is not consistent with the Roof Policy; then would be subject to Major Review.

-3 WINDOWS AND DOORS ¥ Caulking and weather-stripping windows or doors/methods to "weather-tight" structure √ No Change Change in material or design Insulation or removal of storm windows or doors Does meet guideline Does not meet guideline Alteration or removal of existingwindows or doors 1 Installation of new or different windows or doors and window and door elements 1 Shutters: Introduction of shutters where they did not previously exist 1 Shutters: Replacement of existing shutters with new material or design 1 Shutters: Repair or replacement with same material and design 1 4 PORCHES Materials: Repair or replacement Same material Change in material Removal or introduction of a porch, deck or elements Nonvisible side or rear façade Front or visible side facades Enclosure of existing porch (i.e. sunroom; creation of new room) 4 Convert open deck into covered porch with roof, etc. 1 Screening-in of existing porch 1 Introduction of Access or safetey feature using materials and design appropriate to principal structure Nonvisible side or rear façade Front or visible side facades 5 SITE AND LANDSCAPE FEATURES Outbuildings/accessory structures i Repair or replacement of materials or elements Same material and design 1 New construction
+Caulking and weather-stripping windows or doors/methods to ✓ ✓ "weather-tight" structure No Change Change in material or design Territoria de Contra Installation or removal of ✓ ✓ storm windows or doors Does meet guideline Does not meet guideline Replacement of existing windows or doors ✓ Enclosure or alteration of window or door openings ✓ Shutters: Introduction of shutters where they did not previously exist ✓ Shutters: Replacement of existing shutters with new material or design ✓ Shutters: Repair or replacement with same material and design ✓ PORCHES Materials: Repair or ✓ ✓ replacement Same material Change in material Daving the Street Removal or introduction of a porch, deck or elements Nonvisible side or rear façade Front or visible side facade Enclosure of existing porch (i.e. sunroom; creation of new room) ✓ Convert open deck into covered porch with roof, etc. ✓ Screening-in of existing porch ✓ Introduction of Access or safetey feature using materials and design appropriate to ✓ ✓ principal structure Side or rear façade Front facades SITE AND LANDSCAPE FEATURES Outbuildings/accessory structures Repair or replacement of materials or elements Same material and design ✓ New construction of accessory

-\\\ This item can be reviewed via Minor Review if on the rear of a structure.
+^{} This item can be reviewed via Minor Review if on the rear of a structure.